What happens if my car is stolen?

 If you have car insurance with comprehensive coverage on it, the next thing you will want to do is contact your insurer and let them know that your vehicle has been stolen.
 You will need to provide them with a case number as provided by the police.

-If you have replacement car rental coverage, your insurance will cover the cost of a rental car for a period of time so that you can continue to meet your regular obligations, while waiting to find out if your car has been recovered.
+If you have replacement car rental coverage, your insurance will cover the cost of a rental car for a period so that you can continue to meet your regular obligations, while waiting to find out if your car has been recovered.

 Car Recovery and Insurance Claims after the Fact

-If indeed your car is recovered, you will probably need to make a claim for either theft or damage or both.
+What happens when a stolen vehicle is recovered?
+If indeed your car is recovered, you will need to make a claim for either theft or damage or both.
 Vehicles are often damaged during a theft.
 If parts of the car are stolen or damaged you will have to make a claim on your car insurance.

-Because many people raise deductibles in order to save money, you may find that your payout is insufficient to cover your expenses.
-Contact your car insurance company and make sure you know your stolen car insurance payout
+Because many people raise deductibles to save money, you may find that your payout is insufficient to cover your expenses.
+Contact your car insurance company and make sure you know your stolen car insurance payout.

 If you do not carry gap coverage to make up the difference in the case of a total loss, you may be without a vehicle and yet still making the payments on it.
 The Kelley Blue Book is an excellent resource to find out the value of your stolen car.

 Before you take any steps in replacing your car, be sure that your insurance claim is underway.
-You should also find out how much you should expect to get, so that you can have a realistic idea of your budget.
+You should also find out how much you should expect to get so that you can have a realistic idea of your budget.